skucik20/AtomicHabits/README.md

 - [x] Created list of archive actions, displayes by combobox
 - [x] About page
 - [x] Settings page
+- [x] Fix toast to the app corner not the window
+- [x] Create widget

 ### Tests
 - [x] Write unit tests for AtomicHabitServiceTests